Computer Science

 Test and Finish!

-Okay, now we have already setup everything.
+Okay, now we have already set up everything.
 We can boot the system and test.
-Make sure Yubikey is plugged in before the boot.
+Make sure the Yubikey is plugged in before the boot.
 And watch for its LED light to flash and press it when it does!
-This little detail spent me lots of time to figure it out.
+This little detail spent me lots of time to figure out.

-You can also use password to decrypt the disk without Yubikey plugged in.
-Wait it for 30 seconds and it will prompt you to input the password.
+You can also use a password to decrypt the disk without the Yubikey plugged in.
+Wait for 30 seconds and it will prompt you to input the password.
 The time can be configured in /etc/crypttab (or /etc/crypttab.initramfs) by setting up token-timeout=.